m-maina12/m-maina12.github.io/_teaching/2025-PHS-prognostic-models.md

 location: "Bern, CH"
 ---

-Course assistant at lecture for the course in Clinical models for Prognostic Research of the Public Health Sciences course at the University of Bern.
+Course assistant at lecture for the lecture in Clinical models for Prognostic Research of the Public Health Sciences course at the University of Bern.